 And of course, red-dyed eggs are aplenty.
 As family members crack their eggs against each other in a playful but meaningful manner, one greets the other, “Christos Anesti” (meaning “Christ has risen”).
 The response, “Alithos Anesti” (meaning “Indeed, he did!”)

-Today, Tsoureki is so popular that it’s mass produced, packaged, and sold throughout the year in Greece.
+Today, Tsoureki is so popular that it’s mass produced, packaged, and sold and served almost throughout the year in Greece.

 - 2 1/4 tsp active dry yeast (1 envelope)

 - 5 1/2 cups all-purpose flour, more for dusting

 - 1/2 cup sugar